 As of February 2017, the University of Oregon Courses for High School Students (UOCHSS) Program is no longer available.

 Students who took courses in the UOCHSS Program received UO college credit.
 If the students go on to attend the University of Oregon, this coursework will not count toward University of Oregon's group requirements or required courses for a major.
-For example, if the student wants take EC 199 through UOCHSS, the credit will not count towards Social Studies group requirements.
+For example, if the student took EC 199 through UOCHSS, the credit will not count towards Social Studies group requirements.
 Additionally, if the student plans to major in Economics at the University of Oregon, then EC 199 cannot be substituted for EC 202: Microeconomics.
 UOCHSS credits can be used toward elective credits at the UO.

 UO Real Solutions stopped taking new registrations in Spring 2018.
 If you previously received a certificate through the program and need documentation, please contact Continuing and Professional Education via e-mail at firstname.lastname@example.org or by telephone at 541-346-4231.